KimberlyCrawford/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Overview
+Crypotocurrencies Data Analysis Using Unsupervised Machine Learning Techniques

 ### Purpose
-To convince Accountability Accounting to invest in this cutting-edge financial system.
+To convince Accountability Accounting to invest in the cutting-edge financial system of cryptocurrencies.

 - An unsupervised learning model was used because we were looking for any groupings, trends, or other information that could help us pitch cryptocurrencies to Accountability Accounting.
+Unsupervised learning is used when we don't yet know the question we're asking of the data.
+Is there anything at all the data can tell us?

 Built several machine learning models to predict

+### Dataset

+The [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) from the University of California, Irvine (UCI) Machine Learning Repository.

 ### Technologies Used

+You'll work primarily with the  We'll

-- Created and Implemented a machine learning model in Python.
+- Created and Implemented a machine learning model in Python primarily using the K-means algorithm, the main unsupervised algorithm that groups similar data into clusters.
+- Speeded up the process using principal component analysis (PCA), which employs many different features..
 - Trained the model ??
-Used Scikit-learn, a Python machine learning library, to implement a linear regression model.
+- Used Scikit-learn, a Python machine learning library, to implement a linear regression model.
+Used Plotly and hvPlot
+- Used
 - Created predictions.

 The basic pattern for supervised learning used in this linear regression example: